adtonks/precip_extremes/README.md

-Code for the paper _Assessment of spatiotemporal flood risk due to compound precipitation extremes across the contiguous United States_.
+Code in R for the paper _Assessment of spatiotemporal flood risk due to compound precipitation extremes across the contiguous United States_.
 A preprint will be available soon.

 This code can also be modified to fit arbitrary 2-D spline-based spatiotemporal models.